 So if you decide to go with turkey breast, you find out below exactly how much you’ll need.

 It’s easy to overlook poultry when they are so many yummy things to do with pork and beef.

-However, turkey’s always been a popular choice of meat for special occasions.
+However, smoked turkey has always been a popular choice of meat for special occasions.
 But why limit it to special occasions?
 Boneless or bone-in turkey breast is also excellent for casual get-together meals.